chamilo/docs/teacher-guide/session_view/learning_paths_tab.md

 ![](../../.gitbook/assets/images264.png)

-_Illustration 197: Sessions – Learning paths_
+_Illustration: Sessions – Learning paths_

 The publication date of each learning path gives you an idea of the chronological order of the learning paths.
 Where you have several simultaneous courses \(which might be the case in a session\) all offering several learning paths, organizing the right learning paths schedule will provide the learner with a clear indication of the order in which we expect him to follow them.
 The learner can enter a learning path directly from this screen, simply by clicking its name.